PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 You will be asked a series of questions related to your role in aviation, and

 then to a specific aviation-related topic.
-There are no right or wrong answers –
+There are no right or wrong

-The examiner will ask you further questions, to encourage you to talk more
+directly and fully.
+The examiner will ask you further questions, to encourage

-about some of the things you mention in your responses.
+you to talk more about some of the things you mention in your responses.

-Listen to this candidate answering some questions about his role in aviation.
+Listen to this candidate answering some questions about his role in

-These questions are always about you, and your relationship to aviation:
+aviation.
+These questions are always about you, and your relationship to

-Now listen to the second part of Part 1, in which the candidate answers some
+Now listen to the second part of Part 1, in which the candidate answers

-aviation, and some non-routine aspects related to the topic.
+role in aviation, and some non-routine aspects related to the topic.

 PART 2 – INTERACTIVE COMMUNICATION